 Study population

 We conducted this study in Phoenix Park, a 7.07 km2 urban park located in Dublin, Ireland.
 There is a resident population of free-ranging fallow deer that has been introduced in the 17th century, with a population size of about 600 individuals in late summer, after fawn births (Griffin et al., 2022).
-Most births occur between early and late June of each year.
+Most births occur between early and late June of each year, with fallow deer does typically producing one fawn per year.
 Fallow deer are a hider species and fawns remain hidden, usually in tall grass or understory vegetation, away from the main doe herd during the first weeks of life after which they are brought into the doe herd by their mothers (Chapman & Chapman, 1997; Ciuti et al., 2006).
 Fawns are occasionally predated upon by red foxes (Vulpes vulpes), the only natural predator in the park, and domestic dogs who are brought into the park by public visitors.

 Faeces collection and analysis of maternal faecal cortisol metabolites (FCMs)

 Faecal samples were collected between 8 AM and 3 PM, from May 19th until May 29th 2020, when the does were in late gestation.
-(Chapman & Chapman, 1997)Groups of deer were observed from a distance of 50 meters using a spotting scope to identify individuals (>80% of the population is identifiable via unique colour coded ear-tags).
+We made sure to sample during this period in order to compare maternal and foetal GC levels, since that is when the foetus is covered in hair (Chapman & Chapman, 1997).
+Groups of deer were observed from a distance of 50 meters using a spotting scope to identify individuals (>80% of the population is identifiable via unique colour coded ear-tags).
 Fresh faecal samples were collected within a minute of defecation and immediately stored in zip locked bags.
 These were kept in a cooler bag until they could be stored in a freezer at -20˚C, which was always within a few hours.
 Samples (see Sample sizes-section below) were kept frozen on dry ice during transportation to the University of Veterinary Medicine (Vienna, Austria), where cortisol metabolites in the samples were quantified (Palme, 2019).
 We added 5 mL of methanol (80%) to weighed aliquots (0.5 g) of homogenized faecal samples, after which the samples were shaken and centrifuged as previously described (Palme et al., 2013).
-FCMs were analysed with an 11-oxoaetiocholanolone enzyme immunoassay (for details see Möstl et al., 2002 (Möstl et al., 2002)), which has already been validated for fallow deer (Konjević et al., 2011)(Konjević et al., 2011).
+FCMs were analysed with an 11-oxoaetiocholanolone enzyme immunoassay (for details see Möstl et al., 2002), which was previously validated for fallow deer by administering an adrenocorticotropic hormone to fallow deer individuals (Konjević et al., 2011).
+In their study, Konjević et al. found a clear increase of FCM levels after 22 hours, indicating that this method is suitable for monitoring adrenocortical activity in our species.

 Neonate hair collection and hair GC level quantification

 Neonate hair samples were collected during the fawn captures in June 2020.
 Fawns were routinely captured with fishing nets, as part of the long-term management of the population.
-During handling, we collected physiological and behavioural data (see Amin et al., 2021 (Amin et al., 2021) for full details on the capture protocol), as well as hair samples (>100 mg) from the belly of the fawn using an electric trimmer (Wahl model 9639; Wahl Clipper Corporation).
+During handling, we collected physiological and behavioural data (see Amin et al., 2021) for full details on the capture protocol), as well as hair samples (>100 mg) from the belly of the fawn using an electric trimmer (Wahl model 9639; Wahl Clipper Corporation).
 We extracted cortisol levels from fawn hair using a standardized protocol for hair-testing (Fishman et al., 2019; Koren & Geffen, 2009), by using commercial enzyme immunoassay (EIA; Salimetrics; Ann Arbor, MI, USA, item no. 1-3002) kits.
-Full details on these extractions and validations are described in Amin et al., 2021 (Amin et al., 2021) and in the supplementary material (S1).
+Full details on these extractions and validations are described in Amin et al. (2021) and in the supplementary material (S1).

 Mother-fawn pairing

 Mother-fawn pairs were based on field observations with data collection starting in July, when young fawns were making their first entrances into the female herds.
-For details regarding the pairing, see Griffin et al., 2022 (Griffin et al., 2022) and Supplementary S1.
+For details regarding the pairing, see Griffin et al. (2022) and Supplementary S1.

 Sample sizes